omegapaulo/learning-c-course/08-functions/string_functions.md

 10. **strstr**: Find the first occurrence of a substring in a string.
 11. **strtok**: Tokenize a string (split it into parts).

+12. strlcat = Safe way  = Research it

 ### Example Programs for Each Function

 #### 1. strlen